-The section below addresses the second scenario-converting REEC\B to REEC\A without momentary cessation.
+The section below address the second scenario - converting REEC\B to REEC\A without momentary cessation.

-Converting REEC\B to REEC\A without Momentary Cessation
+Converting REEC\B Model to REEC\A Model without Momentary Cessation

-REEC\B model was a simplified version of REEC\A. A comparison between the model structures of REEC\A (Figure 1) and RECC\B (Figure 2) shows the following differences when modeling a solar PV plant:
+REEC\B model was a simplified version of REEC\A. Comparing the model structures between REEC\A (Figure 1) and RECC\B (Figure 2), the differences for modeling a solar PV plant are:

-- 1. The switch in the Kqv reactive current injection arm in REEC\A, but not in RECC\B. - 2.
-VDL blocks in REEC\A, but not in REEC\B. - 3.
-There are a few other parameters in REEC\A, that are not in REEC\B-thld2, vref1, pflag.
+- 1. The switch in the Kqv reactive current injection arm in REEC\A, but not in RECC\B - 2.
+VDL blocks in REEC\A, but not in REEC\B - 3.
+There are a few other parameters in REEC\A, but not in REEC\B thld2, vref1, pflag